oscimp/oscimpDigital/doc/IP/data_to_ram.md

 the FPGA to the CPU.

 * each input is packaged in an real or complex interface
-* output is an AXI stream
+* output is an AXI 4 lite

 ## IP